gokaco/signedness-checker/README.md

 3.)java.nio.file.Files

-and I think many more.
+and I think many more too.

 Due to this errors came and in someplaces I had to @SuppressWarnings.
 I would not have found these problems in signedness checker without doing this case study.
 Will further analyze this checker where it needs more enhancements.